Nguyen101/Cyber-Security-Projects/README.md

 # Objectives
 ## 1. Network / Blue team
+- Create a VPN server (Done with OpenVPN)
 - Set up and manage a SIEM
 - Configure an IDS & IPS
 - Deep packet inspection project